xiGUAwanOU/tech-note/programming-languages/C/structured-c-codes.md

-# Structured C Sources
+# Structured C Codes

-After being used to some Object-Oriented programming languages like PHP and Java, I find it is very difficult to programming in C. Mainly because I don't know how to write the structured code in C. After quite a bit efforts, I've figured out something.
+After being used to some Object-Oriented programming languages like PHP and Java, I find it is very difficult to programming in C. Mainly because I don't know how to write the structured code in C. After quite a bit efforts, I've figured out a guildline to write "OO-like" codes in C.

 ## Use `struct` as the Class Attributes